connordevitt/connordevitt/README.md

 ### Hello!
 Welcome to my GitHub!

--Currently, im working on my Todo List website https://connors-webpage.com/ While also learning more in the cybersecurity field!
+-Currently, I'm working on my Todo List website https://connors-webpage.com/ While also learning more in the cybersecurity field!

 <!--